hpdporg/hpdp/README.md

 **HPDP**  High Performance Data Processing is a framework enabling multiple use cases to leverage high performance, real-time data analytics.

-The **HPDP** tools can allow single users to script single-page web analytics or multiple users to collaborate on big-data hosted real-time dashboards and mobile app thin clients in parallel.
+The **HPDP** tools will allow single users to script single-page web analytics or multiple users to collaborate on big-data hosted real-time dashboards and mobile app thin clients in parallel.

+## Long-Term Project Goals ##

+This README outlines long-term Project goals.

 ## Implementations ##

-Front-ends and APIs are provided in many forms. **HPDP** can ingest data or processing commands from:
+Front-ends and APIs are provided in many forms. **HPDP** will ingest data or processing commands from:

 * C, Java 10, R, and REST APIs
 * Static and real-time CSV, JSON, and SQL datasets

 ## Features ##

-Along with default charting and metric capabilities, **HPDP** provides:
+Along with default charting and metric capabilities, **HPDP** will provide:

 * Hierarchically-organized datasets: View data broken down by different nesting levels.
 * Status and health indicators: Leverage **HPDP** views as project summary and project health dashboards.